Jacalz/rymdport/README.md

 The project is available in the [Fyne Apps Listing](https://apps.fyne.io/apps/rymdport.html) and can be installed either using the `fyne get` command or using the [Fyne Apps Installer](https://apps.fyne.io/apps/io.fyne.apps.html).

-Installation can also be done using GNU Make (installing is currently only supported on Linux and BSD):
+Installation can also be performed using GNU Make (installing is currently only supported on Linux and BSD):
 ```bash
 make
 sudo make install